nushell-prophet/nu-goodies/README.md

 Flags:
-  -c, --color <CompleterWrapper(String, 704)> - color to use for the main text (default: 'default') -h, --highlight_color <CompleterWrapper(String, 704)> - color to use for highlighting text enclosed in asterisks (default: 'green_bold')
+  -c, --color <CompleterWrapper(String, 704)> - color to use for the main text (default: 'default') -H, --highlight_color <CompleterWrapper(String, 704)> - color to use for highlighting text enclosed in asterisks (default: 'green_bold')
   -r, --frame_color <CompleterWrapper(String, 704)> - color to use for frame (default: 'dark_gray')
   -f, --frame <String> - symbol (or a string) to frame a text (default: '') -b, --lines_before <Int> - number of new lines before a text (default: 0)